Natalia Tułasiewicz: Biography

 Natalia Tułasiewicz was born in Rzeszów on 9 April 1906.
-She moved with her family to Poznań in 1921, where upon graduating from the Poznań University she worked as a teacher, and was a leader in the lay apostolate.
+She moved with her family to Poznań in 1921.
+After graduating from the Poznań University, she worked as a teacher and was a lay apostolate leader.

-During the occupation of Poland, her family was among the many Polish families who were dispossessed by the Germans after annexation of Poznań; thrown out of their homes with only a few hours' notice.
-She was involved in the underground education in Kraków and was a member of the Polish Underground State.
-In 1943, she volunteered to leave for Germany together with other women who were forced to perform heavy work, to give them spiritual comfort.
+During the occupation of Poland, her family was among the many Polish families who were dispossessed by the Germans after annexation of Poznań, thrown out of their homes with only a few hours' notice.
+She became involved in the underground education of children in Kraków and was a member of the Polish Underground State.
+In 1943, she volunteered to leave Poland with other women who were being forced to perform heavy work in Germany.
+She hoped to give them spiritual comfort.
 When the Germans found out about her secret mission, she was arrested, tortured, and condemned to death in the Ravensbrück concentration camp.
-On Good Friday 1945, she climbed a stool in the barracks and spoke to the prisoners on the passion and resurrection of Jesus.
-Two days later, on Easter Sunday, 31 March, she was murdered in a gas chamber.
+On Good Friday 1945, she climbed a stool in the barracks and spoke to the prisoners on the Passion and Resurrection of Jesus.
+On Easter Sunday, 31 March, she was murdered in a gas chamber.
 The concentration camp was liberated two days later.

-Natalia Tułasiewicz is one of the only two lay women among the 108 Martyrs of World War II, beatified on 13 June 1999 by Pope John Paul II.
+Natalia Tułasiewicz is one of only two lay women among the 108 Martyrs of World War II, all of whom were beatified on 13 June 1999 by Pope John Paul II.